object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

         @abstractmethod
         def _validate(self, value):
-            """Ensure that value is a legitimate element value in this group.""" pass
+            """Ensure that value is an allowed element value in this group.""" pass

         @abstractmethod
         def operation(self, a, b):
-            """Return a ⊙ b using the group operation ⊙.""" pass
+            """Return a ∘ b using the group operation ∘.""" pass

         def __call__(self, value):